breezertwo/strapi-plugin-reading-time/README.md

 # Strapi Plugin Reading Time

-A plugin for [Strapi](https://github.com/strapi/strapi) that provides the ability to calculate the reading time texed based content.
+A plugin for [Strapi](https://github.com/strapi/strapi) that provides the ability to calculate the reading time of texed based fields.

-Supports _plain text_ and Strapis _block rich text_ fields.
+Supported field types:
+- Text
+- Rich text (Blocks)

 ## Installation